 These authors contributed equally.

 Email: saeed.shoaie@kcl.ac.uk, dusko.ehrlich@inrae.fr, mathias.uhlen@scilifelab.se

+Abstract

 The role of gut microbiota in humans is of great interest, and metagenomics provided the possibilities for extensively analysing bacterial diversity in health and disease.
-Here we explored the human gut microbiome samples across 19 countries, performing compositional, functional and integrative analysis.
-FINISH ONCE OTHER SECTIONS ARE DONEThe integrative analysis of temporal microbiome changes shows the existence of two types of species with a tendency to vary in abundance with time, here called outflow and inflow species.
-Importantly, the former tends to be enriched in disease, while the latter is enriched in health.
-We suggest that the decrease of disease-associated outflow and the increase of health-associated inflow species with time may be a fundamental albeit previously unrecognized aspect of the homeostasis maintenance in a healthy microbiome.
+Here we explored the human gut microbiome samples across 19 countries, performing compositional, functional, and integrative analysis.
+FINISH ONCE OTHER SECTIONS ARE DONE

 Introduction

-Metagenomic studies of the human microbiome enable the characterization of the microbial and functional diversity in health and disease1[1].
+Metagenomic studies of the human microbiome enable the characterization of the microbial and functional diversity in health and disease[1].
 Advances in metagenome assembly and various clustering methods enabled the generation of metagenome species[2]–[6].
-Most of these studies focused on unveiling new uncultured genomes, while only few focused on investigating the functional potentials and dynamic changes of the gut microbiome[7]–[9].
+Most of these studies focused on unveiling new uncultured genomes, while only a few focused on investigating the functional potentials and dynamic changes of the gut microbiome[7]–[9].
 Understanding the functional and temporal behaviour of the microbiome may have great implications for the identification of its global signature in health and disease[8], [10], [11].
 Additionally, short-term perturbations may trigger gut microbiota dysbiosis and changes at compositional and functional levels.
 Specifically, the negative selective microbe-microbe and host-microbe interactions, in the context of metabolism or antimicrobial machinery, could be the main mechanism underlying microbial dysbiosis[12].
 Large-scale integration of microbiome functional changes and their associations with clinical data may provide novel information on temporal changes in the microbiome and host physiology[13].

 Herein, we integrated publicly available data from many studies across different countries from healthy and diseased individuals.
-The analysis is presented in an open-access Human Gut Microbiome Atlas (www.microbiomeatlas.org), allowing researchers to explore for the first time an integrative analysis on composition, functional, richness, diseases and region signatures for the gut microbiota across 19 geographical regions and 20 diseases.
-This analysis was followed by investigating the gut microbiome of healthy Swedish individuals with four times sampling across one year to study the longitudinal variability of the microbiota.
-This revealed the tendency of disease-associated species to decrease in abundance.
-In contrast, the health-associated species tended to increase in abundance.
-We suggest that this dynamic contributes to the maintenance of gut microbial homeostasis in healthy individuals.
-These findings were further validated by follow up sampling from same cohort with additional two time points across 6 months.
+The analysis is presented in an open-access Human Gut Microbiome Atlas (www.microbiomeatlas.org), allowing researchers to explore for the first time an integrative analysis on composition, functional, richness, diseases, and region signatures for the gut microbiota across 19 geographical regions and 23 diseases.

-Human Gut Microbiome Atlas; Pan-metagenomics study on compositional and functional changes of human gut microbiome
+Human Gut Microbiome Atlas; Pan-metagenomics study on compositional and functional changes of the human gut microbiome